Print Email Subscribe RSS Help

 Requirements For Installation:

 4thGen: Luckily the 2006 RSX Type-S Rotor's center bore is hub centric to the 4thGen Prelude's Hub.
-The RSX Rotors will need to be redrilled to a 4x114.3 Bolt Pattern, which isn't hard.
+The RSX Rotors will need to be redrilled to a 4x114.3 Bolt Pattern.

 This Setup is so big, that 16" Wheels are almost required.
 There are only a few 15" Wheels that will clear this setup.
 And imagine that, the wheels I bought a couple months before were one of the few that will clear the Calipers.

 5thGen: The 5thGen Prelude's hub is Larger than the 4thGen, so a rotor with the Larger Hub will need to be used.
-The 99-00 Acura RL has a 11.8" Rotor with the same center bore as the 5thGen Hub, but it is 28mm thick, which is thicker than the stock 5thGen 11.1" Rotor.
-So the pads will need to be trimmed slightly.
+The 99-00 Acura RL has a 11.8" Rotor with the same center bore as the 5thGen Hub, but it is 28mm thick, so if the S2K Rotor is thinner (I believe they're 25mm, but not 100% sure.), the pads will need to be trimmed slightly.

 The Few Problems/Issues that had to with the Brake Setup:

 The Retainer Screws do not line up and can not be used.
-This isn't a big deal though, they're not really required.
+This isn't a big deal though, they're not required, the wheel holds the rotor in place.

 The Clearance between the Dust Shield and the Rotor.
 I just had to slightly bend it back and then had plenty of clearance.